Agustin Jarina – Coach of Hammer Throwers

-Qualifying for the 1979 SEA Games he finished 5th in a then Filipino National Record in the Hammer of 40.32m in Jakarta.
+Qualifying for the 1979 SEA Games, he finished 5th in a then Filipino National Record in the Hammer of 40.32m in Jakarta.

-At the 1981 SEA Games in Manila, he took bronze in both the Discus (42.23m) and Hammer Throw 46.40m.
+At the 1981 SEA Games in Manila, he took bronze in the Discus (42.23m) and Hammer Throw 46.40m.

-He hurled his PB in the Discus at 43.62m in Baguio City 27 June 1982.
+He hurled his PB in the Discus at 43.62m in Baguio City on 27 June 1982.

-1995 World Champs in Gothenburg, Sweden finishing the last place in Hammer 49.98m.
+1995 World Champs in Gothenburg, Sweden, finishing the last place in Hammer 49.98m.
 Jarina picked up the Bronze at the 1995 SEA Games with a 50.20m effort.

 Jarina still occupies the #4 spot in the Philippines All-Time Lists in Hammer.